 I’ll be honest- we get aphids on our tomatoes every year and I have never once treated them.
-If your plants are strong and healthy, your soil is healthy, and you are attracting beneficials you should get a good balance and not have to worry.
+If your plants are strong and healthy, your soil is healthy, and you’re attracting beneficials you should get a good balance and not have to worry.

 The Braconid wasp is a beneficial insect that can help you control hornworms in your garden.
 This wasp lays it’s eggs on worm and when they hatch the larvae will feed on the hornworm.
 So if you come across a hornworm covered in white eggs- leave it!
 And allow more beneficials to be born in your garden.

 Use companion planting to help attract these wasps.
-Planting herbs such as basil, cilantro, thyme and oregano in your tomato beds will attract the braconid wasp and reduce the number of hornworms in your garden!
+Planting herbs such as basil, cilantro, thyme, rosemary and oregano in your tomato beds will attract the braconid wasp and reduce the number of hornworms in your garden!

 Flea beetles are tiny black beetles that look, not surprisingly, like fleas!
 These common garden pests tend to target crops like eggplant and brassicas, though they can also do a number on tomato, pepper, and other nightshade seedlings.

 So if you see little black bugs on your plants, it’s likely that you’re dealing with flea beetles.

 Most of the time if you can get your crops past the seedling stage they will be able to fend off the flea beetles.
 In our garden, eggplant and wonderberries are the hardest hit, and if I don’t treat them right away the seedlings are all but destroyed by the flea beetles.